SecularSolstice/SecularSolstice.github.io/speeches/No_Royal_Road.md

 No. There is nothing you can say.
 There is no royal road to knowledge.

 And without one, it would be nice to comfort oneself saying, “I don't need one.
 Perhaps my mistakes will deprive me of a sandwich, but they will not get me hit by a car.”
 But failure to know which cars are coming is the most common reason for getting hit.

-Nor can you say, “I will err, and I will learn from it, and I will go back and err less.”
-You will do that.
-And doing that well is one of the most important skills you can develop.
-But sometimes, there is no going back.

 Nor can you say, “My errors will be in obscure, hard-to-learn subjects, with little real-world cost.”
 Not when a small mistake regarding the ecology of sparrows can generate a famine that leaves twenty million dead.
 Not when a subtle cyclicness of thinking turned decent, civilized people into the greatest monsters in history.